 Private tours are available in the summer/fall season for groups of five or more.
 Call 307-760-3355 or email email@example.com to make a reservation.

-Join us for Community Clean Up day by "adopting a block" downtown.
-We are targeting Third Street but welcome business and community members interested in cleaning, sweeping, pulling weeds, washing windows, etc. in any part of the downtown.
+Join us downtown for Community Clean Up day by "adopting a block" in the historic district.
+We welcome business and community members interested in cleaning, sweeping, pulling weeds, washing windows, etc. in any part of the downtown.
 Safety vests and trash bags will be provided from 7:30 to 9 am at City Hall, 406 Ivinson Avenue.
-Lunch will be served to volunteers 11 am to 1 pm behind Fire Station #1 on 4th Street.
+Lunch will be served to volunteers 11 am to 1 pm behind Fire Station #1 at 4th and Grand Avenue.
 Community Clean Up day is sponsored by the Laramie Beautification Committee, Laramie Chamber Business Alliance, Laramie Boomerang, the City of Laramie and Laramie Main Street.
-For more info. or to sign up as a volunteer, email email@example.com
+For more info. or to sign up as a volunteer, email firstname.lastname@example.org

 Celebrating statehood the days leading up to Wyoming's birthday on July 10, join us for Brewfest, the rodeo, parade, live music, local shops or street dances.
 BONUS: in 2018 we'll be celebrating the 150th anniversary of the railroad coming through town.
 Visit http://laramiejubileedays.net for a full schedule of events.